j-hui/pokerus/README.md

 ## Basic setup

-First, install these core dependencies:
+Ensure these core dependencies are installed:

     sudo git bash

+If bootstrapping macOS, see [instructions](doc.immune/darwin-setup.md).
+If bootstrapping Debian, see [instructions](doc.immune/debian-setup.md).

 Then, retrieve this repo and set up git aliases: